rodrigofre/az900-studynotes/README.md

 	- Full control over OS
 	- Maintain and patch VM image
 	- When creating a VM: type of image, size of VM (RAM, processors), availability options
-	- Lots of preconfigured images and purpose
+	- Lots of preconfigured images and purpose (Azure Marketplace: applications/services created by Microsoft or technology partners)
 	- Shut down to save costs: manually or on a schedule
 	- Enables hybrid cloud: extend on-prem
 	- Administrative model: role-based, permissions